Anthropology - BA, Archaeology Track

 All students in each track are required to take two courses with the writing attribute, also known as “W-courses”, from the department.
 Substitutions with W-courses from other departments are not allowed.
 Please see the academic advisor for the most current list of Anthropology W-courses.

-All anthropology majors may select a minor field of study from departments or divisions within or outside the College of Liberal Arts or in a particular area of interest (as with interdisciplinary minors or career opportunity minors).
+Anthropology majors may select a minor field of study from departments or divisions within or outside the College of Liberal Arts or in a particular area of interest (as with interdisciplinary minors or career opportunity minors).
 The minor will consist of 15-18 hours or coursework, at least 6 of which must be at the upper-division level.
 A grade of C or higher is required if a course is to count in the minor.
-A minor must be declared before the student has completed 75 credit hours.
-Interdisciplinary minors such as women's and gender studies, classical studies, and religious studies have specific requirements; students should consult the Undergraduate Student Services Office in the College of Liberal Arts for details.
+A minor should be declared before the student has completed 90 credit hours.

 College and University Requirements